-NN determines the amount of the technical provisions using actuarial methods and statistical models, which use assumptions.
-For NN's life insurance business, the reserving assumptions for technical provisions are locked in when the policy is issued, save for the variable annuity business where regular updates are made.
+For NN's traditional life insurance business, the reserving assumptions for technical provisions are locked in when the policy is issued or, in case of businesses acquired in an acquisition, when the relevant acquisition is completed.
+For other business, including variable annuity business, regular updates in assumptions are made.
 The reserving assumptions for the non-life insurance business are periodically updated for recent experience, information and insights into claims developments, which creates volatility in results of operations.
 Insurance companies are required under IFRS 4 to test the adequacy of their provisions at each IFRS reporting date by executing the reserve adequacy test.
 There are differences in the manner, methodology, models and assumptions used by insurance companies in calculating the reserve adequacy test.
 The reserve adequacy test applied by NN is based on management best estimates of future developments of markets, insurance claims and expenses.
 At the date of this Prospectus, the aggregate provisions are adequate.
 There can be no assurance that the provisions will remain adequate in the future and that no additional charges to the income statement will be necessary.
 Furthermore, one or more of the assumptions underlying the reserve adequacy test of NN could prove to be incorrect and management may change one or more of the assumptions affecting the outcome of the reserve adequacy test, which in each case may make it necessary for NN to set aside additional provisions.